 Jon’s 3D modelling started by taking our existing aerial imagery and thinking about it in terms of level of detail, rather than the fixed scales we usually identify with mapping.
 He used the image data to create a Point Cloud, making each pixel in the image into a point.
 The overall effect looks like a 3D image, but as you zoom in, you can see the individual points rather than the image.

 From here, Jon meshed the points, triangulating them and then creates a 3D surface, before adding colour by overlaying the imagery to create the full 3D visual model.
 From here, Jon adds attributions from our OS MasterMap, so to return to the example on placing a CCTV camera in a city centre, the user can quickly identify more information – such as who owns the building.
 Another application could be virtual tourism.
 The model created is for Snowdonia and you could use it to explore the mountain, moving through a real-time environment.
-From there, it’s just one step further to create an augmented reality, bringing the model to life in front of someone – similar to the Mars model worked on by Layla Gordon at OS.
+From there, it’s just one step further to create an augmented reality, bringing the model to life in front of someone.